Robertson: Budget 2019 more like a company 'annual report'

 That's true but the near-term outlook - with both domestic and global growth slowing - is ominous.

-Treasury's latest Crown financial statements - for the nine months to March 31 - show the surplus running at $2.5 billion, about $300 million ahead of forecasts.
+Treasury's latest Crown financial statements - for the nine months to March 31 - show the surplus running at $2.5b, about $300m ahead of forecasts.

 But that's largely due to the changing valuation of assets and liabilities on the Crown balance sheet.